vm-001/lua-resty-ljsonschema/README.md

     -- defaults to `cjson.null` (if available) or `nil` null = null_token,

+    -- a metatable used for tagging arrays.
+Defaults to cjson.array_mt.
+    -- This is required to distinguish objects from arrays in Lua (since -- they both are tables).
+To fall-back on Lua detection of table contents -- set the value to a boolean `false`. array_mt = metatable_to_tag_arrays,

-    -- function called to match patterns, defaults to string.find.
+    -- function called to match patterns, defaults to ngx.re.find.
     -- The JSON schema specification mentions that the validator should obey -- the ECMA-262 specification but Lua pattern matching library is much more -- primitive than that.
 Users might want to use PCRE or other more powerful